WarpWing/LucaMail/README.md

 - Releases

-  head on to [Releases](https://github.com/raghavyuva/LucaMail/releases/latest) and find out the Suitable binary for your OS. and set executable permissions and run it.
+  head on to [Releases](https://github.com/raghavyuva/LucaMail/releases/latest) and find out the suitable binary for your OS.
+Make sure to set executable permissions and run it.

   ```sh
   wget https://github.com/raghavyuva/LucaMail/releases/latest/download/LucaMail-0.0.1-beta.AppImage